 3.1 The Evolution of the Script

 The origins of the Telugu script can be traced to the Brahmi alphabet of ancient India, often known as Asokan Brahmi.
 Historically the script is derived from the Southern Brahmi or Bhattiprolu Brahmi alternatively known as the Telugu Brahmi alphabet of 3rd century BCE.
 Later, by 5th century during the Chalukyan period, it developed into a common alphabet used for Telugu and Kannada.
-The Telugu-Kannada common alphabet split into two separate alphabets during the 12th and 13th centuries AD. to be called as the Telugu and Kannada scripts.
-The earliest known inscriptions containing Telugu words appear on the bilingual coins of Satavahanas that date back to 400 BC.
+The Telugu-Kannada common alphabet split into two separate alphabets during the 12th and 13th centuries AD. to be called the Telugu and Kannada scripts.
+This common origin is ultimately why GP propose such a large proportion of the characters in the two scripts (just over 50%) as cross-script variants (in section 6, Type 2-1).
+In addition to the common origin and a longer period of shared political and cultural confederation of the Telugu and Kannada speaking regions has ultimately resulted in the considerable proportion of the shared identical character signs between the two scripts (34 out of 63 characters, see Table-10) .

+The earliest known inscriptions containing Telugu words appear on the bilingual coins of Satavahanas that date back to 2nd century AD [104]..
 The first inscription entirely in Telugu was made in 575 AD and was probably made by Renati Cholas, who started writing royal proclamations in Telugu instead of Sanskrit.
 Telugu developed as a poetical and literary language during the 11th century.
 Until the 20th century Telugu was written in granthic style very different from the colloquial language.
 During the the second half of the 20th century, a modern written style emerged based on the modern colloquial language.
 In 2008 Telugu was designated as a classical language by the Indian government.

 Fig-1